patabrava/nextjstemplate/README.md

 ## Authentication

-Authentication is handled using [Supabase Auth](https://supabase.com/docs/guides/auth).
+Authentication is handled using [Supabase MCP](https://supabase.com/docs/guides/auth).
 The `lib/auth.ts` file provides helper functions for getting the current user and session.
-The `lib/supabase/server.ts` and `lib/supabase/client.ts` files configure the Supabase client for server-side and client-side usage, respectively.
+The `lib/supabase/server.ts` and `lib/supabase/client.ts` files configure the Supabase MCP client for server-side and client-side usage, respectively.

 The `middleware.ts` file protects routes by checking for a valid session.

 ## Database

-The project uses [Supabase](https://supabase.com/) for its database.
+The project uses [Supabase MCP](https://supabase.com/) for its database.
 The database schema is defined in `db/schema.ts`.
 The schema includes a `Subscription` table for managing user subscriptions.

 ## Styling